A father celebrates his 'unconventional' family | CBC News

 Maya, 24, is Wright's biological daughter from his first marriage to a woman.

-"I remember when she was born and realizing that I was going to be the best father that a little girl ever had, and then I also had the feeling that it would all go to hell in a hand basket when she turned twelve," he said with a laugh.
+"I remember when she was born and realizing that I was going to be the best father that a little girl ever had, and then I also had the feeling that it would all go to hell in a hand basket when she turned 12," he said with a laugh.

 His marriage to Maya's mother ended when she was eight.
 It was at that time he made the choice to come out publicly as a gay man.

-"Coming out later in life made it easier for me, I was already established in my career and my mother was there for me unconditionally," Wright, who is 51, says.
+"Coming out later in life made it easier for me, I was already established in my career and my mother was there for me unconditionally," Wright, who is 51, said.

 For two years, Wright shared custody with his ex-wife before becoming Maya's full-time parent and during that time, he became a father again.

-Aydehn, his biological nephew, was five months old when placed in his Wright's care by the Nova Scotia Family Court.
+Aydehn, his biological nephew, was five months old when placed in Wright's care by the Nova Scotia family court.

-He says having a blended family isn't something that was new to him.
+He said having a blended family isn't something that was new to him.

 Growing up, Wright's mother frequently cared for foster children so when he found out that his nephew needed his care, he didn't think twice.

-"When court was over, I remember the social worker came over to me and said 'tell us how long you're going to need and we will arrange to make the transfer,' and I just looked at my watch and said 'how about two hours?'" he said.
+"When court was over, I remember the social worker came over to me and said 'Tell us how long you're going to need and we will arrange to make the transfer,' and I just looked at my watch and said 'How about two hours?'" he said.

-Aydehn has a mild developmental disability, but Wright says it is not something that he thinks about as a parent.
+Aydehn has a mild developmental disability, but Wright said it's not something that he thinks about as a parent.

 "He is happy and engaged."